smokey019/SmokeyDev/privacy policy.md

 - Request the deletion of your personal information, subject to certain legal obligations.
 - Opt-out of receiving promotional communications from us.

-To exercise any of these rights, please contact us at [Insert Contact Information].
+To exercise any of these rights, please contact us using the email down below or on Discord.

 **7. Changes to This Privacy Policy**